El Cocuy National Park: Hydrography

 El Cocuy National Park plays a key role in regional water regulation, as it is the source of numerous bodies of water that originate in its interior and feed three large hydrographic basins: the Arauca River (with tributaries such as the Cusay and Cabugón rivers), the Casanare River (including the Nevado and Tame rivers) and the Chicamocha River subzone, with tributaries such as the Playitas and Orozco rivers.
 This water network supplies water to municipalities and villages in the departments of Boyacá, Arauca and Casanare.
 In addition, the park contributes significantly to climate regulation, acting as a carbon sink thanks to its páramo and Andean forest ecosystems, which helps mitigate the effects of climate change.
 Its capacity to capture, store and release water, in addition to its influence on regional temperature and humidity, makes the park an essential ecological pillar, for environmental sustainability and the well-being of the community in its area of influence.

 Climate

 The climate of El Cocuy National Park varies greatly due to its broad altitudinal range, that goes from 600 meters (1968.5 feet) to 5330 meters (17487 feet) over sea level.
 This variation brings about multiple microclimates, with temperatures that go from -4°C (24.8°F) on the upper parts, up to 24°C (75.2°F) on the lower parts.
-On the high mountain predominates a cold and dry climate with occasionals snowfalls, strong solar radiation and frecuent fog presence.
-The precipitation is moderate and distributed between dry and humid seasons typical of the andean region.
+On the high mountain predominates a cold and dry climate with occasionals snowfalls, strong solar radiation and frequent fog presence.
+The precipitation is moderate and distributed between dry and humid seasons typical of the Andean region.
 These weather conditions directly influence in the distribution of the ecosystems, from cold highlands to warmer forests in the foothills of the plains.